On Rapid mixing for random walks on nilmanifolds: Introduction

+It is a classical theorem that for single translations on a nilmanifold, ergodicity, unique ergodicity, and minimality are equivalent and in fact only depend on the irrationality of the abelian projection of the translation.
+Our result is similar in that we only need an arithmetic property on associated toral actions.
+On the other hand, unlike other cases, the arithmetic property we require takes into account how higher-order commutators of the generators will act on $M$.
+In particular, the argument requires certain polynomials arising from the Lie algebra structure to be linearly independent.
+However, the relevant polynomials only depend on the projections of the generators in the abelianization of $G$.
+It follows that Theorem \ref{allNilmanifoldsTheorem} could be strengthened to say that any $m$-tuples in $G$ that project into the aforementioned full measure set inside the maximal abelian factor generate rapid mixing walks.

-A rapid mixing random walk on $M$ also satisfies the Central Limit Theorem (see Appendix \ref{AppCLT}). {Several results on central and local limit theorems on nilpotent Lie groups were recently} obtained in \cite{hough2019local, BE23A, BE23B,DH21}. \\
+A rapid mixing random walk on $M$ also satisfies the Central Limit Theorem (see Appendix \ref{AppCLT}).
+Several results on central and local limit theorems for a position of a walker on a nilpotent Lie groups were obtained recently in \cite{hough2019local, BE23A, BE23B,DH21}.
+In contrast, our result concerns additive functions of the walks on nilmanifolds.

 We now describe the structure of the paper.
-Section \ref{sec;prelim} contains preliminaries on nilpotent Lie groups, Lie algebras, and nilmanifolds.
-In Section \ref{sec;proof}, we define $m$-greatness and show that it implies rapid mixing for a full measure set of $m$-tuples modulo a lemma that connects $m$-greatness to Diophantine properties.
-In Section \ref{sec;RW}, we show the lemma by constructing words that act Diophantinely on appropriate tori.
+Section \ref{sec;prelim} contains preliminaries on nilpotent Lie groups, Lie algebras, and nilmanifolds. {In Section \ref{sec;proof}, we define $m$-greatness as well as a relevant Diophantine property.
+We show that the Diophantine property implies rapid mixing (Proposition \ref{pencilImpliesMixing}).
+Then, modulo a claim that connects $m$-greatness to the Diophantine property (Proposition \ref{lem;great}), we show that a full measure set of $m$-tuples on an $m$-great nilmanifold generate rapidly mixing walks.
+In Section \ref{sec;RW}, we prove Proposition \ref{lem;great} by constructing words that act Diophantinely on appropriate tori.
 In Section \ref{sec;greatGroups}, we establish that the groups listed in Theorem \ref{ThRM} are $2-$great implying Theorem \ref{ThRM}.
-We also show that any step $s$-nilmanifold is $s$-great, proving Theorem \ref{allNilmanifoldsTheorem}.
-Finally, we provide an example of a Lie algebra that is not $2$-great, showing that our technique is not sufficient to show the suspected optimal result that $N_G\!\!=\!\!
+We also show Proposition \ref{PrSStepSGreat} which states that any step $s$-nilmanifold is $s$-great, proving Theorem \ref{allNilmanifoldsTheorem}.} Finally, we provide an example of a Lie algebra that is not $2$-great, showing that our technique is not sufficient to show the expected optimal result that $N_G\!\!=\!\!
 2$ for all nilpotent groups.